student43120/Py_Test/README.md

 ## Installation

-[!!]# "Please remeber to edit ~/.bashrc
+## Please remeber to edit ~/.bashrc

-#!/bin/bash
+!/bin/bash
 sudo apt-get update
 sudo apt-get install -f
-sudo apt-get install python3-pip sudo pip3 install psutil sudo pip3 install PyQt5"
+sudo apt-get install python3-pip sudo pip3 install psutil sudo pip3 install PyQt5

-#In Linux environment you can use also terminal instead using console !
+### In Linux environment you can use also terminal instead using console !
+### Windows application also have the same functionality (CMD), please use python3 first.
-#HOW TO OPEN THE APP ?
+## HOW TO OPEN THE APP ?
 JUST DOUBLE CLICK ON APP IMAGE